CUBRID/cubrid-testtools/CTP/doc/ha_shell/ha_shell_guide.md

 ```

 # 8 HA shell case standards
+HA shell case is a special kind of shell test case.
+It should fowllow all the shell test case standards.
+For shell case standards, please refer to shell test guide.
+In this section, I will only introduce the contents which are not included in shell test guide.

 ## 8.1 case path standard
 ### new feature path:
 We created folders for each cubrid version like this: